-Dr. Kate Drabinski is the education director at Ideas on Fire, where she teaches interdisciplinary scholars how to create work/life balance, write for diverse audiences, and build diverse careers.
+Dr. Kate Drabinski is the education director at Ideas on Fire, where she teaches online courses for interdisciplinary scholars on how to create work/life balance, write for diverse audiences, and build diverse careers.

 Kate is also a freelance writer with a regular column, Field Tripping, in Baltimore’s City Paper.
 She works with several local artists on the Queerstories project and its Lesbian Popcorn Cart which serves up popcorn with a side of local LGBTQ history at events and outsider art shows in the region.
 She is a member of Baltimore’s LGBTQ History Committee and works with local activists to lead history walking and bicycling tours in the city.